PushpakAg/HackAI_230654/README.md

 ## Special Considerations
 * Since the Javascript compiles faster than the python running the uagents the shown value on the frontend comes with an latency.
 Meaning it repreasents the values selected on the currencies selected prior to what is currently selected
-* Unfortunately we could not commplete
+* Unfortunately we could not complete the Graph we planned for historical value as that API came was paid.